How to Avoid Mood Swings with Natural Remedies

 Make a juice of fruit and herbs

 What you eat and what you drink can help to improve your mood.
 This recipe will be very effective for you during the winter, a time when depression and sadness tend to be more common.

-- Make a smoothie with all of the ingredients and drink it before breakfast.
+- Make a smoothie with all of the above ingredients and then drink it before breakfast.

-- You can keep it in the fridge if you don’t drink it all and enjoy it throughout the day (when you get home from work, for example).
+- You can keep it in the fridge if you don’t drink it all and enjoy it throughout the day.

 Nutrients and mood

-Did you know that lacking certain nutrients can cause bad moods or irritability?
+Did you know that a lack of certain nutrients can cause bad moods or irritability?
 This has been proven.
-It is therefore a good idea to ingest greater quantities of the following nutrients:
+Because of that, it’s a good idea to make sure your getting enough of the following nutrients:

 We recommend you read: You’ll Love These 7 Ways to Improve Your Mood Naturally